ZiyuNUS/DnDFilter/README.md

         └── traj_data.txt
 ```
 `*.pt` containes the high-dimensional observation (e.g.,images) and `traj_data.pkl`
-and `traj_Data.txt` contain related data of the sequence.
+and `traj_data.txt` contain related data of the sequence.

 The processed dataset we used can be found in [DataLink](https://huggingface.co/datasets/ZIYUNUS/DnD_Filter)